 The Company generates revenue primarily from the sale of products and, to a much lesser extent, services in the fields of nucleic acid production and biologics safety testing.
 Revenue is recognized when control of promised goods or services is transferred to a customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-To determine revenue recognition for its arrangements with customers, the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligation in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
-The majority of the Company's contracts include only one performance obligation.
-A performance obligation is a promise in a contract to transfer a distinct good or service to the customer and is defined as the unit of account for revenue recognition.
-The Company also recognizes revenue from other contracts that may include a combination of products and services, the provision of solely services, or from license fee arrangements which may be associated with the delivery of product.
+To determine revenue recognition for its arrangements with customers, the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligation.
+A performance obligation is a promise in a contract to transfer a distinct good or services and is defined as the unit of account for revenue recognition.
+The Company also recognizes revenue from other contracts that may include a combination of products and services, the Company accounts for the delivery of product.
 Where there is a combination of products and services, the Company accounts for the promises as individual performance obligations if they are concluded to be distinct.
 Performance obligations are considered distinct if they are both capable of being distinct and distinct within the context of the contract.
 In determining whether performance obligations meet the criteria for being distinct, the Company considers a number of factors, such as the degree of interrelation and interdependence between obligations, and whether or not the good or service significantly modifies or transforms another good or service in the contract.
 As a practical expedient, we do not adjust the transaction price for the effects of a significant financing component if, at contract inception, the period between customer payment and the transfer of goods or services is expected to be one year or less.
 Contracts with customers are evaluated on a contract-by-contract basis as contracts may include multiple types of goods and services as described below.